-A centre assessment grade for each assessment component (that they have not yet achieved) for each candidate.
-This will be a considered estimation of the grade that each candidate would most likely have achieved had they completed their assessment components this year.
-This professional judgement is derived from evidence held within the centre and which has been reviewed by tutors and relevant heads of department.
-We will only require an estimated grade.
-We do not require interval or rank ordering.
+- A centre assessment grade for each candidate.
+This will be a considered estimation of the grade that each candidate would most likely have achieved this year.
+This professional judgement is derived from evidence held within the centre and which has been reviewed by tutors and relevant heads of department. - Candidates must also be placed in rank order, within the grade (A, B, C, D, E or U), where 1 is the highest attaining candidate, and so on.